Relieving neck arthritis with exercise

 - Isometric exercises — using the hands for resistance to build strength as you move the head forward, backward or sideways

-When your arthritis symptoms are mild, exercising can be an easy and effective neck arthritis treatment.
-Sometimes, however, a regimen of neck arthritis exercises combined with other conservative treatments is not enough to limit symptoms satisfactorily.
+In many cases, exercising to relieve symptoms can be an easy and effective neck arthritis treatment.
+Sometimes, however, a program of neck arthritis exercises combined with other conservative treatments is not enough to limit symptoms satisfactorily.
 When the chronic pain of neck arthritis symptoms persists, or your range of motion remains severely restricted after months of conservative treatment, a physician may recommend surgery as an option.